Inspectable Arithmetic for the Mortgage Calculator

 - N = nT = number of payment periods implied by the amortization period and payment frequency

-- rp = r/(100n) = periodic interest rate
+- rp = payment-period interest rate after Canadian mortgage-rate conversion

 - Pm = standard monthly payment (monthly schedule basis)